 Scaling Security Measures as Your Business Grows

-Growth is a positive sign for any business, but it brings additional cybersecurity challenges.
+Growth is a positive indicator for any business, but introduces additional cybersecurity challenges.

-As companies expand, their communication systems become more complex, and the volume of data they handle increases.
+As companies expand, their communication systems become more intricate, and the volume of data they handle increases exponentially.

 Managing Increased Complexity